-A course designed to expose students to the culture of the Spanish speaking world, both past and present.
-Since the culture track does not focus on grammar, the student will not be permitted to continue directly to the intermediate level of Spanish language study.
+A course designed to expose students to the culture of the Hispanic speaking world, both past and present.
+Since the course does not focus on grammar, the student will not be permitted to continue directly to the intermediate level of Spanish language study.